Prudential Bank Limited: Location

 The headquarters of the bank is located at 8 John Hammond Street, Ring Road Central, Kanda, Accra, Ghana's capital and largest city.
 The coordinates of the bank's headquarters are 5°34'24.0"N, 0°11'31.0"W (Latitude:5.573335; Longitude:-0.191949).

 Overview

 The bank was incorporated in 1993, and opened on 15 August 1996 with the first branch in Accra.

 PBL is a medium-sized bank specializing in meeting the banking needs of small and medium-sized businesses and individuals.

 As of 31 December 2012, the bank's total assets were GHS:676.61 million, with shareholders' equity of GHS:85.1 million.

 Subsidiary

-As of July 2023, PBL maintained one wholly owned subsidiary, Prudential Securities Limited, which is engaged in funds management, pension fund management, corporate finance, business advisory services, as well as equity and economic research.
+As of July 2023, PBL maintained one wholly owned subsidiary, Prudential Securities Limited, which is engaged in funds management, pension fund management, corporate finance, business advisory services, and equity and economic research.

 Ownership

-The Bank's stock was owned by the following corporate entities and individuals as of 30th June 2023:
+The bank's stock was owned by the following corporate entities and individuals as of 30 June 2023: